EgloDevelopment/Zenith/README.md

 Just make a PR or fork and we will look at it.

-Try to keep the code quality consistent and same with the formatting.
+Try to keep the code quality consistent with the formatting.